 care, anatomical gift, autopsy or disposition of remains for and on behalf

-of a patient and refers to the power of attorney or other written
+of a patient and refers, in either hard copy or electronic format, to the power of attorney or other written

 instrument defining the agency or the agency, itself, as appropriate to the context.